 This Agreement shall be binding upon and inure to the benefit of the

-Company, its successors and assigns and the Executive and her heirs, executors,
+Company, its successors and assigns and the Executive and his heirs, executors,

 administrators and legal representatives.